If you recently transitioned to a plant based diet, you’ll love this vegan grocery list!

 - Cashew Milk – Cashew milk is rich and creamy and pretty damn delicious.

 - Oat Milk – Oat Milk is great to use as a milk replacement in coffee or lattes.
 It’s rich and creamy, froths up nicely, and doesn’t curdle like soy milk.
+So, if you’re baking you’re better off opting for almond or soy milk.
 That said, it’s pretty low on protein.
-Also, it doesn’t’ really curdle.
-So, if you’re baking you’re better off opting for almond or soy milk.

 - Soy Milk – Soy Milk is the original non-dairy plant milk.
 It a must for my vegan grocery list!
 It’s great to have to cook with or eat with cereal.
-Plus, you can even make an excellent vegan mayo with it!

 There you have it, my Ultimate Vegan Pantry List for New Vegans!
 Did I leave anything off?
 If so, let me know if the comments below.

 Until now this vegan grocery list has focused mostly on whole foods.
 However, what about those times when you just don’t feel like preparing something and are craving some sugary sweets, or salty snacks.
 No worry, there are plenty of accidentally vegan products to choose from!
 Here are my favorites.

 - Lotus Biscoff cookies